There are several ways of playing the board game Scythe on PC. This article reviews the Digital Edition that can be found on the Steam platform.

 - Undo button.
 Sometimes you click on something you didn’t intend and one wrong move can easily ruin your game.
 This tool is especially useful for beginners trying to learn the game and the interface.
 Of course, there is no undo option in multiplayer.

 - After the initial release, reviewers reported a lot of bugs.
 After numerous patches, I can report that I have not found any.
 Development is continued, so things are only going to improve.
-UI was very bad at the release and is now greatly improved.
+UI was reportedly very bad at the release and is now greatly improved.

 - In multiplayer, every faction has a separate time bank for its turns, which prevents stalling and keeps the game flowing smoothly.

 - Rozalski’s art style is brilliantly ported.
 All the illustrations on the cards are here.
 Miniatures and mechs are now painted in detail and look even better and different for each faction.
+The graphics are splendid and the experience as a whle is highly immersive.

 - Some information is partially hidden in the interface.
 There are a lot of things to keep track of in Scythe: player mats, resources, combat cards, mech abilities, enlisting, etc. It takes at least a couple of games to get a good overview of everything and to know where to look and what to look after.